stencila/stencila/README.md

 - `python` [`🧭 Planned`](https://github.com/stencila/stencila/issues/1624): A Python package, with [Pydantic](https://docs.pydantic.dev/latest/) classes generated from Stencila Schema and bindings to Rust functions, so you can work with Stencila documents from within Python.

-- `typescript` [`🧭 Planned`](https://github.com/stencila/stencila/issues/1625): A package of TypeScript types generated from Stencila Schema so you can create type-safe Stencila documents in the browser, Node.js, Deno etc.
+- `typescript` [`🏗️ In progress`](https://github.com/stencila/stencila/issues/1625): A package of TypeScript types generated from Stencila Schema so you can create type-safe Stencila documents in the browser, Node.js, Deno etc.

 - `node` [`🧭 Planned`](https://github.com/stencila/stencila/issues/1626): A Node.js package, using the generated TypeScript types and with runtime validation and bindings to Rust functions, so you can work with Stencila documents from within Node.js.